-Get a copy of this privacy notice

-• You can ask for a paper copy of this notice at any time, even if you have agreed to receive the notice electronically.
+Get a copy of this privacy notice You can ask for a paper copy of this HIPAA Notice of Privacy Practices at any time, even if you have agreed to receive the notice electronically.
 We will provide you with a paper copy promptly.